If you’re managing products versus managing products to deliver solutions, three staples of product management take on completely new meaning.

 Consider this example.
 If hospitals are going to differentiate themselves with a superior patient experience and deliver significantly better patient outcomes (strategic goals), they need to make improvements to a number of cross-functional workflows.

 - Delivering care

 Every one of these workflows crosses multiple parts of the organization and involves multiple job roles.
 If hospitals get better at all of these things, they make a quantifiable impact on their strategic goals.

-Managing products to deliver solutions means that we have to start our requirements gathering much higher in the customer organization, then figure out the impact on the jobs of people doing the work, our users.
-We can’t just start with user needs or problems and “automate manual processes.”
+Managing products to deliver solutions means that you have to start your requirements gathering much higher in the customer organization, then figure out the impact on the jobs of people doing the work, your users.
+You can’t just start with user needs or problems and “automate manual processes.”

 One last thing.
 The VOC (voice of customer) we know and love today also requires a slight recalibration when you’re managing products to deliver solutions.
 It starts higher in the customer organization!